 Built by Pharaoh Sneferu, the Red Pyramid is the world’s first successful attempt at constructing a “true” smooth-sided pyramid.
 At 104 meters it is the 4th highest pyramid ever built in Egypt.
 What really makes the Red Pyramid special today is the lack of crowds that plagues the Giza Plateau and the comparatively unregulated interior access.

-Read more: Red Pyramid Guide
+See also Red Pyramid Travel Guide

 The Valley of the Kings is a valley in Egypt where, for a period of nearly 500 years from the 16th to 11th century BC, tombs were constructed for the kings and privileged nobles of the New Kingdom.
 The valley contains 63 tombs and chambers, ranging in size from a simple pit to a complex tomb with over 120 chambers.
 The royal tombs are decorated with scenes from Egyptian mythology and give clues to the beliefs and funerary rituals of the period.
 All of the tombs seem to have been opened and robbed in antiquity.
 Only the famous tomb of Tutankhamun was spared from the worst of the tomb depredations.

-Read more: Valley of the Kings Guide
+See also Valley of the Kings Travel Guide

 Abu Simbel is an archaeological site comprising two massive rock temples in southern Egypt on the western bank of Lake Nasser.
 The twin temples were originally carved out of the mountainside during the reign of Pharaoh Ramesses The Great in the 13th century BC, as a lasting monument to himself and his queen Nefertari.
 The complex was relocated in its entirety in the 1960s to avoid their being submerged during the creation of Lake Nasser, the massive artificial water reservoir formed after the building of the Aswan High Dam on the Nile River.

-Read more: Abu Simbel Guide
+See also Abu Simbel Travel Guide

 Although badly ruined, few sites in Egypt are more impressive than Karnak.
 It is the largest ancient religious site in the world, and represents the combined achievement of many generations of Egyptian builders.
 Most of the work on Karnak was done by the pharaohs of the New Kingdom (1570-1100 BC).
 The Temple of Karnak actually consists of three main temples, smaller enclosed temples, and several outer temples located about 2.5 kilometers north of Luxor.
 One of most famous structures of Karnak is the Hypostyle Hall, a hall area of 5,000 m2 (50,000 sq ft) with 134 massive columns arranged in 16 rows.